 Usually, if this rate comes up higher than 0,05% of the total of emails sent, you should worry.
 So stay tuned on this.

-Make a simple filter within your Email Marketing Platform and select the ones that didn’t open or clicked on any of the last 5 to 10 emails you’ve sent before.
+Make a simple filter within your Email Marketing Platform and select those that didn’t open or click on any of the last 5 to 10 emails you’ve sent before.
 Get a huge number?
 Don’t worry about that.
-Pass them all into a separated list for re-engagement tactics, but please separate it from your active usual database even if this cuts your database in half.
+Pass them all into a separated list for re-engagement tactics, but please separate it from your usual active database even if this cuts your database in half.

-If your metrics start to be really good, this will turn every new user from the different ESP’s to really get your messages.
+If your metrics start to be really good, this will turn every new user from the different ESPs to get your messages.
 And by small steps, even the other inactive ones can get active if you deal with the Domain Name & IP Reputation first hand.

-Remember that those dormant users can be what we call it Spam Traps from the different ESP’s.
+Remember that those dormant users can be what we call Spam Traps from the different ESPs.
 Know what this is?
-A way for them to check if you’re a really caring company that clean their lists periodically.
-In exchange, they get you through and reach your subscribers in premium space.
-If you reach the Inbox, it would be a much more profitable place since all of the other competitors and spam messages were already blocked by the rules and filters.
+It is a way for them to check if you’re a caring company that periodically cleans their lists.
+They get you through and reach your subscribers in premium space in exchange.
+It would be much more profitable to reach the inbox since the rules and filters already blocked all of the other competitors and spam messages.
 So take advantage, do the right thing and profit from it.

-All of the other techniques were dedicated to the negative portions of email marketing.
+All of the other techniques focused on the negative aspects of email marketing.
 This one is all about the positive side of it.
-The Engagement rate is something that the ESP’s are reading closely.
-If you engage your subscribers with really awesome content and they can’t wait but to open your email message and click within, you’re on that special group of really desired senders.
+The Engagement rate is something that the ESPs are reading closely.
+If you engage your subscribers with really excellent content and can’t wait but to open your email message and click within, you’re on that particular group of desired senders.